 A green witch will form a connection with the local spirits, called the “Genius Loci”.
 The Genius Loci are spirits of the land and can include local trees, plants, rivers and wildlife.
 This actually resonates in a lot of indigenous cultures around the world.
 Did you know that New Zealand recently passed a law granting personship to a local river?
 This is because the indigenous Maori tribe in the area considered the river an ancestor ad fought to have this legally recognized.
 How wonderful would that be if it happened to natural resources all over the world?

 A green witch will most likely keep a journal of their local wildlife and plants so that they notice the changes happening around them and can use these changes in their magical work.
 They will go out into nature as much as possible and normally have an ever-increasing knowledge of plants and their many uses.
 They will most likely have a garden or a lot of plants in the house and will often use the Green God as their deity, although this definitely isn’t a must.

 Exactly what a hedge witch is, is hard to put a finger on.
 It’s an eclectic practice that encompasses quite a few different elements.

-The name “hedge witch” is an ode to the past when so-called “outcasts” would have to live beyond the boundary of the village.
-There used to be a hedge around small villages marking its boundaries, and just beyond this, it was common to find anyone who was considered “different” living.
-These people often made a living being healers and would be found foraging in the hedges, forests and fields.
+The name “hedge witch” is an ode to the past when so-called “outcasts” would be forced to live beyond the boundaries of the village.
+These boundaries were often marked by a hedge, and just beyond this hedge, it was common to find anyone who was considered “different”.
+These “outcasts” often made a living as healers and survived by foraging in the hedges, forests and fields.